ding99/CSharpSkills/README.md

+Practice C# coding skills
+# LeetCode
 # ProjectEular
-Solution for the problem 1 to 60 of Project Euler by C#
+Examine the problem 1 to 60 of Project Euler by C#
+# Assessment
+Some assessment problems